europace/baufismart-angebote-api/README.md

 ### a) Find offers for a case

-As adivisor you want to check the current loan rates for a past offering, to decide the next step with customer.
+As advisor you want to check the current loan rates for a past offering, to decide the next step with customer.

 example-request: